Module tenlib.flow

 Main input/output functions.

-Here's a base ten
+Here's a base ten python file layout:

 #!/usr/bin/env python